Colin Farrell reveals his favorite Irish town

 "Things are a bit different now that Coca-Cola is what’s on the menu.
 Things are a bit more stable, shall we say," Farrell told Corden.

-Farrell and Banshees co-star Brendan Gleeson were speaking to Corden ahead of the Academy Awards on Sunday night.
+Farrell and Banshees co-star Brendan Gleeson was speaking to Corden ahead of the Academy Awards on Sunday night.

 Comments